Questions? We have answers.

 Sure thing.
 Set yourself a daily, weekly, or monthly reminder here.

-Our work is funded by a U.S.-based philanthropic foundation.
+Our work is fully funded by a U.S. philanthropic foundation.

 Yes!
-We got in touch with all the institutions listed here to explain the campaign, asked them to sign our fossil-fuel-free pledge, and then signed them up.
+We got in touch with all the institutions listed here to explain the campaign.

 Switching accounts is just the beginning.
 Step it up here.